Blog navigation

 The requirements are as follows:

-- You can find safety data sheets for each recipe at the bottom of every Aspol fragrance oil product page.
+3. You can find safety data sheets for each recipe at the bottom of every Aspol fragrance oil product page.
 For instance, the product "The Nights of Arabia" includes files labeled "Candle SDS 6%", "8%", and "10%," with the percentage showing the fragrance oil content in the product.
 Aspol fragrance oils with UFI Green label do not need UFI code, but labeling requirements must still be followed.
-All fragrance oils come with CLP stickers that include the mandatory information required on the candle.
 Some UFI Green oils have lower maximum usage rate.
 For example, Vanilla Cedar Lavender has a usage rate up to 7%.

 Label Candles Properly